 Chapter 5 seems directed toward administrators and leaders of whole school buildings.
 Even so, there are some ideas to take into a classroom setting.
 This quote on page 110, “We have found that educators need to clarify their thinking about justice if restorative practices are to truly take hold, which requires a significant shift in thinking…” sets the tone for the chapter.

 I imagine that developing restorative practices will take a lot of time.
-The authors also confirm one of my suspicions, “Students need to know that they are valued by that the behavior is unacceptable.” – page 110.
+The authors also confirm one of my suspicions, “Students need to know that they are valued by that the behavior is unacceptable.” – page 110 of Better than Carrots or Sticks.
 No matter the classroom management tool or perspective, it is never easy to find the exact line of showing a student we care while making it clear that certain behaviors are not acceptable.

 So what are we to do to begin the journey of creating effective, restorative practices in our classrooms?
 The authors seem to be pointing me toward changing how I think about and approach behaviors from the beginning.
 Students interact among their peers and negative actions harm their relationships with one another.
 Instead of asking, “Why did said student do that?”
 I am going to work to ask, “How has said student damaged relationships and what can he or she do to restore those relationships?”
 Simply changing my focus at the beginning will hopefully set the tone.